“Easy, delicious peanut butter chocolate fat bombs! Great for weight loss, curbing appetite, keto diets and satisfying your sweet tooth!”

 Have you ever heard of fat bombs?
 Sounds pretty gross if you ask me but it’s actually a delicious (kinda) little snack/food made from healthy fats.
-A lot of people use these high fat morsels when they are doing keto diets, paleo diets, Atkins, or some other low carb-calorie diet-shmiet.
-I don’t use them in that way though.
+A lot of people use these high-fat morsels when they are doing keto diets, paleo diets, Atkins, or some other low carb-calorie diet-schmiet.
+Just kidding.
+I know people take their diets/lifestyles serious so let’s carry on.
+I don’t use these fat bombs in that way though.

 How I Use Fat Bombs

 I use these peanut butter chocolate fat bombs to tide me over between meals and to satisfy my raging sweet tooth.
 They are high in healthy fat so I ONLY have 1 or 2 on days when I’m really fighting the urge to eat 3 slices of cake.